Maria-tanina/clicker-game/README.md

 # Marvel clicker-game
 To run the game, you need to run it on your localhost, as the system of js module export/import is used.
 Follow the instruction below:
 1. Download the project folder.
-2. Run the command in the terminal from the root directory:
+2. Run the command below in the terminal from the root directory (this is required to download the http-server package):
 **npm i**
 3. After you download the dependency package, run the following command in the terminal:
 **./node_modules/.bin/http-server -a localhost -p 8000 -c-1**